Skip to content

 Parameter Description Data Type Required Default

---force Force delete storage node from DB...Hopefully you know what you do marker False -
+--force Force delete storage node from DB.
+Ensure you know what you're doing. marker False -

 The storage node cannot be used or added any more.
 Any data residing on this storage node will be migrated to the remaining storage nodes.
 The user must ensure that there is sufficient free space in remaining cluster to allow for successful node removal.